-Fast Track was piloted in four communities: Durham, Nashville, rural Pennsylvania and Seattle.
-The intervention was based on the hypothesis that improving child competencies, parenting effectiveness, school context, and school-home communications will, over time, improve psychopathology from early childhood through adulthood.
+The Fast Track intervention was based on the hypothesis that improving child competencies, parenting effectiveness, school context, and school-home communications will, over time, improve psychopathology from early childhood through adulthood.
+In 1990, it was piloted in four communities: Durham, Nashville, rural Pennsylvania and Seattle.
 Researchers continue to evaluate the long-term impacts of this comprehensive intervention.

 The Data section offers an extensive amount of information on the data instruments used in the study.
 Technical Reports are available for each instrument, many having multiple reports.
 The primary report (first year used) includes information on the nature of the measure scaling, differences between study groups, and recommendations for use in analyses.